MAIN-12/MULTI-22/README.md

 ## Version Control Log <a name="version-control"></a>

+### Version 3.1.2:
+- Detect issues in the battery by reading the voltage state 0v form the BMS.

+### Version 3.1.1:
+- fix some bugs of the battery management.

 ### Version 3.1.0:
 - Code Clean Up
 - Fixed bugs of the battery indicator systems